Mambises: Women

 Mambí independence fighters were not limited to men.
-During the War of Independence, Spanish general General Valeriano Weyler Nicolau instigated the infamous "Reconcentración" which forcefully moved rural inhabitants into the cities in makeshift concentration camps.
+During the War of Independence, Spanish general General Valeriano Weyler Nicolau initiated "Reconcentración" which forcefully moved rural inhabitants into the cities in makeshift concentration camps.
 Conditions in these camps resulted in mass starvation, disease, and large numbers of deaths of the Cuban population.
-The prospect of these conditions pushed many families, including the women and children, into joining the fight for freedom.
+The prospect of these conditions pushed many families, including the women and children, into joining the independence movement.

-During the War of Independence women served in typical roles as nurses and cooks but are also recorded as partaking in the fighting while some went so far as to be officers in the military.
-Though it did probably occur, there is no documented history of women taking part in the fighting during the Ten Years' War.

-The best known mambí woman is Mariana Grajales Coello, who was Antonio Maceo Grajales’s mother.
+The best known mambí woman is Mariana Grajales Cuello, who was Antonio Maceo Grajales’s mother.
 Mariana and all of her sons participated in all three of the wars of independence.
-She was often known to go into battles to aid wounded soldiers from both sides.
-In the camps, Mariana ran the hospitals and was responsible for supplies.
-She has been upheld as the epitome of the self-sacrificing nationalistic Cuban woman.

 Weapons

 Prior to the Ten Years' War, private ownership of weapons was allowed but, considering that at this time many of the black were still slaves, most of the men who became mambises did not have firearms.
 Following the war, Spain prohibited ownership of firearms in an effort to prevent another uprising.
 In both cases, the lack of firearms forced the mambises into using what they had: machetes and sometimes horses.

-At the start of the Ten Years War Máximo Gómez, who had been a cavalry officer in the Spanish Army, taught the men the "machete charge".
+At the start of the Ten Years' War, Máximo Gómez, who had been a cavalry officer in the Spanish Army, taught the men the "machete charge".
 This became the mambises' most useful and feared tactic in both wars.
 These methods resulted in Guerrilla type warfare that favored them due to the element of surprise and their knowledge of the terrain and environment.

 Knowing additional weapons were needed, numerous attempts were made to procure arms from outside the country.
-Approximately 45 attempts were made to bring weapons and supplies in from outside the country.
-Of these, only one attempt is known to have succeeded while the rest were seized by the United States or Spain.
+During both wars of independence, many expeditions were funded to bring equipment and volunteers for the Liberation Army.
+During the 1895 War, 96 armed expeditions landed in Cuba.
 Despite this interference, and having only originally started with a small number of weapons, the mambises were able to build up a significant arsenal by conducting raids on the Spanish troops and strongholds.

+Media depictions

+Elpidio Valdés is a notable cartoon character within Cuban culture in comics, television, and movies.
+Created in 1970, he is portrayed as a mambí colonel, fighting for the liberation of Cuba from the Spanish.